rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

-If all incompatible features were cleaned up from the source code, and there is no explicit `x-queue-type` arguments in the source code, then you can use the same code to work both the old virtual host with classic mirrored queues and the new virtual host with quorum queues.
+If all incompatible features were cleaned up from the source code, and there is no explicit `x-queue-type` arguments in the source code, then you the same code should work for both the old virtual host with classic mirrored queues and the new virtual host with quorum queues.
 The only change you need to make is to update the virtual host connection parameters to connect to the new virtual host.

 ### Create the Destination Virtual Host

-[Create the new virtual host](https://rabbitmq.com/vhosts.html#creating) with the correct default queue type (quorum).
-It should be selected from the
-**queue type** drop down list when the new virtual host is being added via management UI.
+[Create the new virtual host](https://rabbitmq.com/vhosts.html#creating) with the correct default queue type (quorum) in either the existing cluster or a new cluster.
+The queue type should be selected from the **queue type** drop down list when the new virtual host is being added via management UI.
 Alternatively, it can also be created using the CLI interface by specifying the default queue type and adding some permissions:

 ```bash
 rabbitmqctl add_vhost NEW_VHOST --default-queue-type quorum